tmfarrell/tmfarrell.github.io/_posts/2016-05-12-re_the_right_stuff.md

 The Right Stuff.
 The Midas Touch.
 The Oft-Imitated, Never-Replicated.
-That Which You Know It When You See It.
+That Which You Know When You See It.
 That Which Counts But Cannot Easily Be Counted.

-Some say, you either have it or you don't.
+Some say you either have it or you don't.

 But in fact "The Right Stuff" (Tom Wolfe) is really just a discussion of how the astronauts that have the so-called have "right stuff" really just have